rails/rails/guides/source/testing.md

   end
 end
 ```

+More information about the assertions included by Capybara can be found in the [Capybara Assertions](#capybara-assertions) section.

 Starting in Action View version 7.1, the `#rendered` helper method returns an
 object capable of parsing the view partial's rendered content.